 On the surface it would seem that if the top 1/3 of the radiator becomes clogged and less efficient that the rest of the radiator, then the combined coolant temperature entering the engine via the water pump would be higher resulting in less efficient cooling.
 Therefore, any comprise in the cooling capabilities of any portion of the radiator results in the engine operating above its temperature design parameters.
 This would influence the water temperature gauge regardless of which bank the temperature sensor was located.

 In reality this argument is valid due to the unique design of the V-12 Jaguar engine.
 When the top 1/3 of the radiator does indeed start to clog, the left coolant stream encounters more resistance, thus less flow.
-The coolant temperature sensor, located in the right engine banks coolant stream will not effectively indicate the higher temperatures in the left bank.
+The coolant temperature sensor, located in the right engine banks coolant stream will not immediately or effectively indicate the higher temperatures in the left bank.

-"The top 1/3 of the dual pass radiator is more likely to become clogged before the bottom 2/3 because the coolant is forced through a smaller section.".
+"The top 1/3 of the dual pass radiator is more likely to become clogged before the bottom 2/3 because the coolant is forced through a smaller section.”

 I have cut open and examined several clogged radiators and know people who work on radiators for a living.
 My experience (and theirs) is that in the real world radiators invariably clogs from the bottom up.
 The Jaguar V-12 engine is comprised of aluminum and cast iron with a copper radiator.
 This combination is more susceptible to electrolytic corrosion because different metals suspended in a solution tend to create small electric currents resulting in electrolytic metal transfer to the radiator coolant passages.
 In addition, old or ineffective antifreeze mixtures leave the small cooling passages in the engine and radiator vulnerable to corrosion.
 Over time, rust, scale and sediment invariably form inside all radiators.
 These are usually suspended in the coolant until coolant flow stops when the engine is turned off.
 These particles then drop out of the coolant and, aided by gravity, attaches itself to the bottom portion of the radiator.